mingyue829/me/set4/readme.md

-TODO: Reflect on what you learned this week and what is still unclear.
+TODO: Reflect on what you learned this week and what is still unclear.This week I have learnt how to open another file and getting out information needed out of that file.
+Some tips, when opening another file, need to use return{} to make sure it is closed afterwards.